-Field Description 7 SPI Interrupt Enable: for SPRF and MODF SPIE Enables the interrupt for SPI receive buffer full (SPRF) and mode fault (MODF) events.
-0 Interrupts from SPRF and MODF are inhibited-use polling Request a hardware interrupt when SPRF or MODF is 1 6 SPI System Enable SPE Enables the SPI system and dedicates the SPI port pins to SPI system functions.
+Field Description 7 SPI interrupt enable: for SPRF and MODF SPIE This bit enables the interrupt for SPI receive buffer full (SPRF) and mode fault (MODF) events.
+0 Interrupts from SPRF and MODF are inhibited-use polling 1 Request a hardware interrupt when SPRF or MODF is 1 6 SPI system enable SPE This bit enables the SPI system and dedicates the SPI port pins to SPI system functions.
 If SPE is cleared, the SPI is disabled and forced into an idle state, and all status bits in the S register are reset.